shubleka/shubleka.github.io/01_about.markdown

 permalink: /about/
 ---

-I am an educator and technology enthusiast from the New England region in the United States, where I have taught mathematics and computer science for nearly two decades.
-In addition to coding and mathematics, I'm interested in foreign languages, (world) football, and sports in general.
-This website does not have a specific goal or theme at the moment, but I do hope to post tips and tutorials from my subjects of interest.
+I am an independent school educator and technology enthusiast from the New England region in the United States, where I have taught mathematics and computer science for nearly two decades.
+In addition to coding and mathematics, I'm interested in foreign languages, (world) football, hiking, jogging, and sports in general.
+On this site I hope to post tips and tutorials on academics and technology topics, or just general thoughts on teaching and learning.